SmolDuck02/PurrfectlyRated/README.md

 # PurrfectlyRated
-A social app about pets and pet product reviews
+A social web app about pets and pet product reviews

 ## Get Started